JustOneMoreLine/Wireless-Printer/README.md

 3. run <code>sudo systemctl start wirepriWAN.service; sudo systemctl enable wirepriWAN.service</code>
 done

+### F. Set a static IP
+1. Edit your netplan setting by running <code>sudo vi /etc/netplan/*.yaml</code>
+2. Follow the 50-cloud-init.yaml as an example
+3. Save

 ## How to use
 1. Open the system
 2. Print by uploading file to http://wirepri.herokuapp.com/ or print from a printing software from a device on the same network as your system.